scientific-python/pytest-doctestplus/README.rst

     >>> open('file.txt') # doctest: +SKIP

-And in `.rst` documentation, whole code example blocks can be skipped with the directive
+In Sphinx ``.rst`` documentation, whole code example blocks can be skipped with the directive

 .. code-block:: rst